Skip to main content Skip to footer

 The Facts:

 • The City of Lethbridge continues to face budget pressures for capital investment in the community.
-The City’s 10-year capital plan includes more than $259M of unfunded capital projects.
+The City’s 10-year capital plan includes more than $259-million of unfunded capital projects.
 They include projects such as a new Fire Station and a twin arena.

 • The City also needs to expand its Water and Wastewater systems to meet growing demands in the city and surrounding region.

-• From 2022-2031 MSI/BMTG and LGFF funding for Lethbridge is projected to average $13.9 million/year, which is 34% less than the previous decade.
+• From 2022-2031, Municipal Sustainability Initiative (MSI)/Basic Municipal Transportation Grant (BMTG) and LGFF funding for Lethbridge is projected to average $13.9-million/year, which is 34% less than the previous decade.

 Our Goal: